 Indirect method

 In some circumstances, the opposite side of the structure may be inaccessible.
-The receiving and transmitting transducers are installed on the same face of the concrete members in this scenario.
-This is known as the indirect method or surface probing.
+Technicians install the receiving and transmitting transducers on the same face of the concrete member in this scenario.
+They call this the indirect method or surface probing.
 This approach is less effective than the direct approach.
-The test findings are mostly influenced by the surface concrete, which has different properties from the structural components’ core concrete.
+The surface concrete, which has different properties from the core concrete of the structural components, mostly influences the test findings.

 Result interpretation of UPV testing